spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/6-composed-task.md

 1. Launch a composed task, as the following image shows, by pressing the `play` button next to the composed task definition that needs to be launched:
    ![Specify Which Composed Task to Launch](images/SCDF-composed-task-child-property-example-launch.png)
-1. Set the properties in the `Parameters` text box, as the following image shows:
+1. Set the properties in the `properties` text box, as the following image shows:
    ![Launch the Composed Task](images/SCDF-composed-task-child-property-launch-ctr-props.png)
-1. Press the **Launch the task** button.
+1. Press the **LAUNCH TASK** button.

 ## Launching Composed Task using RESTful API